Alfred Tredway White

 Alfred Tredway White (May 28, 1846 - January 29, 1921) was an American housing reformer and philanthropist, and was known as "Brooklyn's first citizen."
 After graduating from Rensselaer Polytechnic Institute in 1865 with a degree in civil engineering, he developed the Home Buildings (1877), Tower Buildings (1879, now Cobble Hill Towers) and the Riverside Buildings (1890).
 He advocated a model of "philanthropy plus five percent," accepting a limited financial return on his projects.

 "Workingman's Cottages" conceived by White as low-cost housing in 1876 (2009).

-White's buildings were extensively praised by Jacob Riis in "How The Other Half Lives" as a "beau ideal" and a "big village of contented people."
+White's buildings were extensively praised by pioneering photo journalist Jacob Riis in his 1890 work, "How The Other Half Lives", as a "beau ideal" and a "big village of contented people."
 They covered roughly half of their lots, leaving large courtyards suitable for concerts and other recreation.

 He served as Commissioner of City Works for Brooklyn during the administration of Mayor Schieren.

 He was an early benefactor of the Brooklyn Botanic Garden, and is memorialized there by the Alfred T. White Memorial and Amphitheater.
 He was also a major supporter of both the Hampton Institute and Tuskegee Institute.
 He was a member of the Unitarian Universalist church.